-Manaslu expedition - an ultimate climb of 8000 meter peak in the Himalayas.
+Manaslu Expedition - Ultimate Climb of the 8000 meters Peak in the Himalayas.

-The Manaslu expedition is a complete climbing adventure of a 8000 meter peak in the fabulous Himalaya.
-It is the 8th highest mountain and is located in the restricted trekking region of Manaslu in mid west Nepal.
+The Manaslu Expedition is a complete climbing adventure of an 8000 meters peak in the fabulous Himalayas.
+It is the 8th highest mountain and is located in the restricted trekking region of Manaslu in mid-west Nepal.
 It unfolds the diverse landscape and challenging climbing experience.
 Manaslu Peak (8163 m) towers steeply above its surrounding peaks and is the most spectacular, dominant mountain when viewed from afar.
 The Manaslu expedition is much more technical and challenging than Cho Oyu and Sishapangma.
 Thus each climber has to have excellent physical and mental preparation.
-Further more high level of climbing proficiency and altitude adeptness at higher elevation.
+Furthermore high level of climbing proficiency and altitude adeptness at a higher elevation.
 Mountain Monarch offers a complete service to maximize the success of achieving the summit of Manaslu.

-We follow the Burigandaki valley trail up to Samagoan.
-Our first acclimatization day is scheduled at 4600 metres before we head up to Manaslu Base Camp at 4750 m.
+We follow the Burigandaki valley trail up to Sama Goan.
+Our first acclimatization day is scheduled at 4600 meters before we head up to Manaslu Base Camp at 4750 m.
 On the Manaslu Glacier, we carefully follow the bamboo marker wands.
 Here we use fixed ropes to cross the serious crevasses and dangerous sections.
-We make our Manaslu Expedition Camp 1 at 5700 metes at the bottom of the North Peak right above the glacier on a protected area.
+We make our Manaslu Expedition Camp 1 at 5700 metes at the bottom of the North Peak right above the glacier in a protected area.